 Study in Palestine is ready to provide international students with unparalleled intensive Arabic language courses, offering a fully immersive experience.
 The Center achieves this, in part, because of its prime location in the bustling center of Hebron, enabling participants to engage intimately with the Arabic language on a daily basis.

-Residing in Hebron also allows for ample opportunity to travel to other parts of Palestine, as traveling to Palestine likewise allows for easy access to other parts of the Levant; the countries, cities and landmarks of this region, both natural and historical, are open for you to explore!
+Residing in Hebron also allows for ample opportunity to travel to other parts of Palestine, as traveling to Palestine likewise allows for easy access to other parts of the Levant; the countries, cities, and landmarks of this region, both natural and historical, are open for you to explore!

 Summer Intensive Arabic programs

-Our Summer intensive Levantine Arabic courses include 4-6 hours of Arabic classes per day, which give students more time with the Arabic language immersion element.These summer Arabic immersion programs combine a language focus with full learning and engagement in Palestinian culture, politics and history.
+Our Summer intensive Levantine Arabic courses include 4-6 hours of Arabic classes per day, which gives students more time for Arabic language immersion.
+These summer Arabic immersion programs combine a language focus with full learning and engagement in Palestinian culture, politics, and history.

 Winter Intensive Arabic Programs